Lower Mainland – SouthwestJuly 6, 2018

 A coastal region overflowing with surf and turf

 The North Coast is nestled in powerful-looking mountains with slices of deep river valleys opening up vast amounts of farmland.
-It’s an ideal location for cattle ranching and hay that can fully leverage its close proximity to seaports*.
+While there are only about 100 farms in the region, it’s an ideal location for cattle ranching and hay that can fully leverage its close proximity to seaports*.